kokkos/kokkos-core-wiki/README.md

 				https://github.com/ajpowelsnl/kokkos/wiki

-	STEP 12) If your previewed changes are good, push your local topic branch to your fork of the kokkos-core-wiki to create a pull request:
+	STEP 12) If your previewed changes are good, push your local topic branch to your fork of the kokkos-core-wiki to create a pull request.
+Please note that pushes to the main branch will be automatically, immediately deployed to the Kokkos Wiki:

 				git push ajpowelsnl demo/setup
 				Enumerating objects: 5, done.